hungsu/quartz/content/_index.md

 ## Blog, sort of

 ### 2022
+July 27: I was alarmed by a comment on Hacker News of a person who didn't see the point of linking their notes.
+So I started writing some reasons why [you should link your notes](notes/You%20should%20link%20your%20notes).

 July 22: My [6700 XT](notes/6700XT) arrived, and I watched [Thor: Love and Thunder](notes/Thor%20Love%20and%20Thunder)

 July 17: My first [Time timer](notes/Time%20timer) arrived!